DevMiser/Lumina_Frame/README.md

 *Create an image of a bustling Japanese street market at night.*

 Lumina will acknowledge your request, generate the image using Google Gemini, and display it on the DSI screen.
+The image aspect ratio is selected automatically based on your display's resolution.

 ### Saving Images